yogevshalmon/allsat-circuits/README.md

 # HALL (Haifa AllSAT)

-HALL is a tool for AllSAT enumeration in Combinational Circuits(in AIGER format)
+HALL is an AllSAT enumeration tool for Combinational Circuits(in AIGER format)

 ## Summary